HOP TO IT! STREET GAMES FOR CHILDREN’S WEEK

 Contact us at email@example.com

 Hop To It!
 Street Games for Children’s Week is a community activity planned by Judy McKinty, Children’s Play Researcher, Folklorist and Play Australia Life Member.
-It will run for one week, from 24 October to 1 November, 2020.
+It is planned to run each year, during Childrens Week in October.
 (But you can keep playing Hopscotch as often as you like.)